 Within this pack, you will find information about The Wildlife Trusts and the role of the Trustee.
-We hope that this gives you useful background to our successes as a charity and, details of the role and how to apply for this exciting opportunity.
+We hope that this gives you a useful background and understanding of our successes as a charity and, details of the role and how to apply for this exciting opportunity.